CQX96/CQX96-Linux/Documentation/maintainer/pull-requests.rst

 		  when needed, so problems should not occur.

-	All of these patches have been successfully tested in the latest linux-next releases, and the original problems that it found have all been resolved (apologies to anyone living near Canberra for the lack of the Kconfig options in the earlier versions of the linux-next tree creations.)
+	All of these patches have been successfully tested in the latest CQX96-next releases, and the original problems that it found have all been resolved (apologies to anyone living near Canberra for the lack of the Kconfig options in the earlier versions of the CQX96-next tree creations.)

 	Signed-off-by: Your-name-here <your_email@domain>